 Today was horrendous, the worst conflict I’ve seen so far.
 Our ambulance is wrecked.
 It’s hellish here, burning vehicles, smashed shops, blasts of heat as blazing fuel tanks empty and explode.
 There’s so much light from fires it’s a surprise when you look up and see the street lights are working and remember it’s the middle of the night.
 All is calm now though – well, apart from all the firefighters running around jumping over hoses and dodging puddles of fire.
-There’s a team on its way; we’re about to be picked up.
+There’s a vehicle on its way; we’re about to be extracted.

 I’m fine.
 Hit by one bullet … I think it was a bullet … but I’m … will you pay attention!
 I’m fine.
 Please shut up and stop flapping.

 Petrol bombs, water cannon, rubber bullets, real bullets.
 It’s … well was … a war zone here.